 One of the hardest parts of being a Kitchen and Bath Designer is when you have to deliver the bad news.
 This can involve conversations surrounding budget, things not working as the client had visioned, or working through something not going to plan during installation.
 Having someone on your team with open and proactive communication is very important when building your team.
 So if you feel a bit of resistance from your Kitchen and Bath Designer at your next meeting, it’s probably worth unpacking it a bit more to ensure there aren’t any risks.
 It can feel a bit blunt at times, but know it’s for the greater good of the project.
 Your designer’s number one priority is to be fiscally responsibly with your budget and ensure a successful outcome.
 This is something the best designers take very seriously.

 Your Kitchen and Bath Designer wants you to love your space when it’s complete.
-If you value what was discussed above, take your time getting to know your designer by asking the right questions around getting to the root cause, 3 dimensional thinking, risk avoidance and delivering the bad news.
+If you value what was discussed above, take your time getting to know your designer by asking the right questions around getting to the root cause, 3 dimensional thinking, risk avoidance and delivering the news, good or bad.
 This investment and extra time will ensure you have the right synergies to match your personal style which will lead to a successful and happy renovation.